 BMW announced their sponsorship for the South African rugby team – The Springboks.
 With Mann Made Media, we created a 30 meter long tunnel simulating the walk a rugby player would experience going onto a stadium.

 I was also in charge of augmenting the experience of when the participants step into the “stadium” and it erupts.
-A set of disposable cameras where hacked, and the flashes triggered once a motion tracking system detects the participants.
-For this I got Dino Fizzotti, an electrical engineer to implement the design.
+A set of disposable cameras were hacked, and the flashes triggered once a motion tracking system detects the participants.
+For this, I brought on Dino Fizzotti, an electrical engineer to implement the design.